fbpx

 Group and city gems

-A little larger is the truly gorgeous gem of a garden at Briar Cottage which opens as part of the Warton Gardens group in Lancashire.
+The truly gorgeous gem of a garden at Briar Cottage opens as part of the Warton Gardens group in Lancashire.
 This tiny enclosed back garden is packed with design features: an herbaceous border, vegetable beds, natural limestone with a sinkhole, trained fruit trees, alpine interest and a collection of Japanese maples.
 Who knew you could fit so much in!
 Explore the garden here

 In Merseyside 11 Blundell Avenue opens as part of the Blundell Gardens group, it has a small formal front garden with circular gazebo and central urn surrounded by mature shrubs.
 Walk through the side gate and find a quirky rear garden full of surprises, a folly, arbour, unusual plants, a raised fern border and assorted flowering plants.
 Discover more here